-- 72. The Western powers, since they are present in Africa, are particularly liable to be east by the new African intelligentzia for all the unpopular roles in this play.
+- 70. An essential feature of the "emergent" or "awakening" condition of the African peoples is that they feel themselves to be underprivileged and are easily led to blame others for the back-wardness and the difficulties of their situation.
+The white people are associated not only with colonial rule, but with racial and economic privilege.
+In territories where there is substantial white settlement, the resentments go deeper and are increased by the prospect of a long struggle for supremacy. - 71.
+At the same time, in rejecting colonial rule and asserting African values in all fields, the Africans in fact aspire to repeat the achievements of the white man and to win the material advantages which they see resulting from his technical skills.
+Unlike Asia and even the northern parts of Africa, Africa south of the Sahara has no ancient civilisation of its own to fall back upon, and owes every knowledge it possesses to European sources.
+Consequently, emulation goes hand in hand with resentment and there is admiration even in the rejection of the white man's predominance. - 72.
+The Western powers, since they are present in Africa, are particularly liable to be cast by the new African intelligentsia for all the unpopular roles in this play.
 They are easily presented not only as the oppressor, but also as the exploiter, the economically privileged, the racially arrogant.
 The motives of their presence and their actions in Africa are automatically suspect.
 They are represented as nations which have made their pile or even inherited their wealth from their forebears, and which are now trying to prevent younger, poorer, and more numerous peoples from getting a fair share.
-With this goes the idea, which the Communists sedulously spread amongst African intelligentzia, that Western procedures are out of date; that the methods which made them rich in the 19th century will not do the same, quickly enough, for the newly emerging nations. - 73.
+With this goes the idea, which the Communists sedulously spread amongst African intelligentsia, that Western procedures are out of date; that the methods which made them rich in the 19th century will not do the same, quickly enough, for the newly emerging nations. - 73.
 The Russians, on the other hand, are able to pose in a different light.
 They are not widely known in Africa; they have no colonial past in this continent; they claim that they make no distinction of race, colour or class; they claim to be the champions of the poor and the oppressed.
 In addition, they assert that they have found a better way than democracy and capitalism of achieving industrialisation and economic advancement quickly.
-The fact that they pay no account of personal freedom, western "moral principles" does not unduly worry the Africans, for reasons which have been discussed in Part I above.
-The Africans have never belonged to the "personal freedom" type of society and they have not been persuaded of the superiority of our morals.
+The fact that they pay no account of personal freedom or of western "moral principles" does not unduly worry the fricans, for reasons which have been discussed in Part I above.
+The fricans have never belonged to the "personal freedom" type of society and most of them have not been persuaded of the superiority of our morals.